Joel Rosenman: Childhood and education

 Born the second of three children, Rosenman grew up on Long Island in the town of Cold Spring Harbor, New York.
 He is Jewish.
+He attended Princeton University followed by Yale Law School, but sought a career as a professional musician.

-Early career and media sound
+Early career and Mediasound

 In 1967, after hearing Rosenman perform at The Bitter End in Greenwich Village, John Hammond, then head of A&R at Columbia Records, offered Rosenman a recording contract as a vocalist.
 Rosenman opted instead for a career in writing and venture capital with friend, and then partner, John P. Roberts.

 In 1967, Rosenman and Roberts drafted the pilot episode of a situation comedy based on two young men looking for investment opportunities.
 In search of plot material for the series, they placed a classified ad in The New York Times and The Wall Street Journal claiming to be "Young men with unlimited capital" looking for "legitimate and interesting...business proposals."
-Rosenman and Roberts received hundreds of harebrained responses, but along with them came a few responses which seemed legitimate and intriguing.
-They decided to investigate those proposals as possible investments.
-Along the way, the sitcom was shelved.
-The two main characters of the first episode had come to life as entrepreneurs named Rosenman and Roberts.
+Rosenman and Roberts received hundreds of responses, some of which were attractive enough to warrant evaluation as real investments.
+Through this channel they were presented with the opportunity to build Mediasound Studios, which later led to Woodstock.

 Portrayals

-In the 2009 film Taking Woodstock Rosenman is portrayed by Daniel Eric Gold.
-Rosenman also appears in several other Woodstock-related films, TV shows, interviews, panels.
+In Ang Lee’s 2009 film Taking Woodstock Rosenman is portrayed by Daniel Eric Gold.
+Rosenman also appears in other Woodstock-related books, films, TV shows, interviews, panels.